linebender/piet/README.md

 #### `piet-direct2d` [![crates.io](https://img.shields.io/crates/v/piet-direct2d)](https://crates.io/crates/piet-direct2d)

-The `piet-direct2d` create works on Windows only.
+The `piet-direct2d` crate works on Windows only.
 A simple test of the direct2d backend is to run `cargo run --example test-picture 0`, which should produce an image called `d2d-test-0.png`.